backdrop-contrib/mosaic_grid/README.md

 Known Issues
 ------------

 In rare cases the grid can be generated in a wrong way.
-If that happens then you may try changing either Gap or Max Row Height parameters.
+If that happens then you may try changing either Gap or Maximum Row Height setting.
 Usually 1-2 pixel change is enough to get rid of the problem.

 Current Maintainers
 -------------------